tomjoht/documentation-theme-jekyll/index.md

 3. Third item
 ```

 See the topics under "Formatting" in the sidebar for more information.

-## Managing links
+## Automated links

-If you want to use a simple system for managing links, see the "Managed Links" section in {{site.data.urls.mydoc_hyperlinks.link | append: "#managed-links"}}.
+If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks-automatedlinks].
+This approach automatically creates a list of Markdown references to simplify linking.

 ## Other instructions

+The content here is just a getting started guide only.
 For other details in working with the theme, see the various sections in the sidebar.

+{% include links.html %}